-The second Disney Plus MCU series looks like it will be something very different.
+The first Disney Plus MCU series looks like it will be something very different.
 WandaVision stars Elizabeth Olsen, reprising her role as the magic-based character Wanda Maximoff, also known as the Scarlet Witch.
 It also stars Paul Bettany, who is back as the super-powered android known as Vision.
 You may remember that at the end of the movie Avengers: Infinity War (Spoiler Alert), Vision was “killed” by Thanos.
 Hopefully, we will get an explanation of why Vision is back in this series.

 Based on the trailer, it looks like Wanda and Vision are trapped in some kind of constantly shifting reality.
 The trailer depicts the happy couple in a number of different TV family sitcom cliches, including the 1960s (in black and white) similar to The Dick Van Dyke Show, the 1970s like in All The The Family, the 1980s in a show like Family Ties, and finally in the 1990s in a Rosanne-like sitcom.
 What’s going on?
 We will have to wait to find out.

 Three more MCU characters will show up in WandaVision.
 Randall Park is back as FBI agent Jimmy Woo, last seen in Ant-Man and the Wasp.
 Also, Kat Dennings returns as Darcy Lewis, from both Thor and Thor: The Dark World.
 Monica Rambeau, last seen as a kid in the 1990s in Captain Marvel, will be in the show as an adult, now played by Teyonah Parris.
 Actor Kathryn Hahn will also show up as a new character, described as a “nosy neighbor” for Wanda and Vision.